 As the name suggests, chronic alcohol consumption or alcohol abuse leads to alcoholic fatty liver disease.
-Since your liver and kidneys are your body’s primary detoxifying systems, they take the most hit from alcohol dependence.
+This is because an enzyme produced by the liver breaks down alcohol.

-In addition, long-term alcohol consumption weakens liver cells, which causes extensive inflammation and impairs the liver’s ability to function normally.
+In addition, long-term alcohol causes extensive inflammation and impairs the liver’s ability to function normally.

-ALD can cause nausea, vomiting, fever, jaundice, abdominal discomfort, and alcoholic cirrhosis.
-Cirrhosis is the accumulation of liver fibrosis, or scar tissue, which ultimately results in liver failure that can be fatal.
-A person has a higher chance of recovery in each stage if they refrain from drinking alcohol.
+ALD can cause nausea, vomiting, weight loss, jaundice, abdominal discomfort, and alcoholic cirrhosis.
+Cirrhosis is the formation of scar tissue, which ultimately results in liver failure that can be fatal.
+A person has a higher chance of recovery if they refrain from drinking alcohol.